markjingnb/helloword/README.md

 # helloword
-This is my first step on github,hello world!
+This was my first step on github,hello world! sjiton
+MarkJingNB